DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - ✏️input points
   - ✏️privileged operations
   - ✏️Details about security stance and approach.
+- 🔴**OCTAVE®**: OCTAVE® stands for Operationally Critical Threat, Asset, and Vulnerability Evaluationsm, a risk management framework from Carnegie Mellon University.
+OCTAVE® describes a three-phase process for managing risk.
+    - Phase 1 identifies staff knowledge, assets, and threats.
+    - Phase 2 identifies vulnerabilities and evaluates safeguards.
+    - Phase 3 conducts the risk analysis and develops the risk mitigation strategy.
 [1.12](#1.12) Apply Supply Chain Risk Management (SRM) concepts (OSG-9 Chpt 1)
 - 1.12.1 Risks associated with hardware, software, and services
   - **Supply Chain Risk Management (SCRM)**: the means to ensure that all of the vendors or links in the supply chain are: